MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 ### Consuming and managing change – Message center and Planner

 All change strategies require communication and messaging for users to consume and act on the change.
 [Message center is your notification hub for planned changes and other important Microsoft 365 announcements](/microsoft-365/admin/manage/message-center).
-Message center is located in the Microsoft 365 Admin Center.
+Message center is located in the Microsoft 365 admin center.
 It includes upcoming new and changed features, planned maintenance, and other important announcements.
 There are three categories for messages:

 - Prevent or fix issues
 - Plan for change, and